DB-Vincent/guest-lecture-2/README.md

 Now, change the example above to match the following settings:
 - The Pod's name should be "demo-app"
 - The container's name should be "nginx"
-- We'll be using the `nginx:latest` container image for our Pod.
+- We'll be using the nginx:latest container image for our Pod.
-- Add a `ports` section that sets the container port to `80`.
+- Add a ports section that sets the container port to 80.
-- Change the label so you have a label with the value "app" and the value "demo".
+- Change the label so you have a label with the key "app" and the value "demo".

 Once your Pod manifest has been adjusted, apply it using the `kubectl apply -f <filename>` command.
 You should now see your pod starting up: